chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 ## Attempt 1

-For my first attempt I set up some cpu bound work which hashed an input in a tight loop 10000 times.
+For my first attempt I set up some cpu bound work which hashed an input.
 I chose hashing because it is a CPU intense operation.
-Since murmur3 is quite performant, I looped it 10000 times to generate some steam.
+Ironically, I chose a fast hash algorithm which tend to be lighter on CPU!
+In order to generate some steam, I hashed the input 10000 times on itself.

-Similar to the benchmarking code in the previous post, I first generate some workload, and then call the `.Do` function increasing the number of workers each time.
-The `Do` function is surrounded by another for loop which takes into account `b.N`.
-Its important when writing benchmarks to run the target code `b.N` times so that the go benchmarking runtime can control the number of iterations.
-It does this to take multiple samples and then average out the results.
+Similar to the benchmarking code in the previous post, the code first creates some "work", then calls the `.Do` function and passes the work to it.
+The test code runs several times, on each iteration increasing the number of goroutine workers used by the `.Do` function.
+Within the test itself, `.Do` is wrapped in a for loop bound by `b.N`.
+This is standard practice when benchmarking in go. `b.N` is controlled by the benchmark runner and is used to scale the work and take different benchmarks.
+The benchmark runner later takes the average of all the results.

 ```go
 func BenchmarkDoCPUBoundWork(b *testing.B) {